AriasaProp/TechnoWar/README.md

 Please create a new branch if you would like to contribute so that I can test it first.
 I am still a beginner in creating this project, so any feedback would be greatly appreciated.
-I apologize for any untidy design in the project.
+I apologize for any bad design in the project.

+## Dependencies
+Thanks for 🙏
+@nothing for stb/stb_image as image decompressor
+@dharani811 for bmfont/bmfont as font object

 ## License